ashen-parikh/ace-ai/README.md

 ## About

-Ace AI is an interview simulation platform that helps companies assess candidates through realistic, job-relevant scenarios.
+Built using Cursor and Claude, Ace AI is an interview simulation platform that helps companies assess candidates through realistic, job-relevant scenarios.
 The platform simulates real-world situations candidates would face on the job, providing a more accurate assessment of their capabilities.

 ## Project Structure